markcampanelli/pvfit/README.md

 ### Dependencies

-Currently, [`numpy`](https://www.numpy.org/) and [`scipy`](https://www.scipy.org/) are the only runtime dependencies (minium versions TBD).
+Currently, [`numpy`](https://www.numpy.org/) and [`scipy`](https://www.scipy.org/) are the only runtime dependencies.
 In order to ensure a straightforward, consistent, and well-tested API, the decision has been made to avoid any dependecy on [`pandas`](https://pandas.pydata.org/).
 However, a design goal is for straightforward integration with consumers that use `pandas`, e.g., integrating computations with [Series](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html) and [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) objects.
 To avoid bloat, we also avoid dependency on plotting libraries such as [`matplotlib`](https://matplotlib.org/).
 Any new